Skip to main content

 Core curriculum for general education in secondary schools

-The core curriculum for general education in the new types of schools is laid down in the following regulations based on the Law on School Education (ustawa – Prawo oświatowe):
+The core curriculum for general education in secondary schools is laid down in the following regulations based on the Law on School Education (ustawa – Prawo oświatowe):

 The core curriculum for vocational education in various types of schools (sectoral vocational schools, 5-year technical secondary schools and post-secondary schools) is established by the Regulation of the Minister of National Education of 16 May 2019 on the core curricula for vocational sector-based education and additional vocational skills for selected occupations identified within vocational sector-based education (rozporządzenie Ministra Edukacji Narodowej z dnia 16 maja 2019 r. w sprawie podstaw programowych kształcenia w zawodach szkolnictwa branżowego oraz dodatkowych umiejętności zawodowych w zakresie wybranych zawodów szkolnictwa branżowego)